pulumi/terraform-provider-azurerm/website/docs/d/storage_account_blob_container_sas.html.markdown

 ## Argument Reference

 * `connection_string` - The connection string for the storage account to which this SAS applies.
-Typically directly from the `primary_connection_string` attribute of a terraform created `azurerm_storage_account` resource.
+Typically directly from the `primary_connection_string` attribute of an `azurerm_storage_account` resource.

 * `container_name` - Name of the container.